 #netBackendNetwork=<VM Network Name – Tenant network>

-# IP Addresses – Note; nic0 is always the internet facing network
+# IP Addresses – Note; nic0 is always the internet facing network.
+Below IP Addresses are examples.

 # UAG TCP Forward rule – For HACA Console Access from Internet – https://docs.vmware.com/en/VMware-Horizon-DaaS/services/rn/Horizon-DaaS-800-Release-Notes.html#hahc